lixy255/Xiangyu_LI/_pages/about.md

 I am currently a PhD student in Linguistics at The Chinese University of Hong Kong.

-My research interests encompass minimalist syntax, Chinese syntax, and syntax-pragmatics interface in sign language.
+My research interests encompass minimalist syntax, Chinese syntax, and syntax-pragmatics interface.

 I am pursing an understanding of the innate biological component of the language faculty (or say, domain-specific properties of language competence) from different approaches.